emad-elsaid/xlog/docs/Security.md

 Extensions can ignore the readonly flag so make sure you use trusted extensions only in case you intend to expose xlog to the internet.

+# Reporting Security Issues

+Please report any issues to me on Keybase: https://keybase.io/emadelsaid